Colleges by Location

 Retention Rate

-The freshman retention rate for State University of New York Maritime College was 82.3% in 2025, a clear indication of the excellence and value of the educational experience at this school.
+The freshman retention rate for State University of New York Maritime College was 82.3% in 2025, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.

 Student Body